SubspaceAD: Training-Free Few-Shot Anomaly Detection via Subspace Modeling: Experiments

 \subsection{Implementation Details}

 The frozen DINOv2-G model~\cite{oquab2023dinov2} is deployed for feature extraction, with features averaged across layers 22--28, as described in Sec.~\ref{subsec:feature_extraction}.
-For few-shot fitting, $k \in \{1, 2, 4\}$ normal images are randomly selected, and $N_a=30$ random rotations (from $0^{\circ}$ to $345^{\circ}$) are applied to each, except for \textit{transistor}, where rotation itself constitutes an anomaly.
+For few-shot fitting, $k \in \{1, 2, 4\}$ normal images are randomly selected, and $N_a=30$ random rotations (from $0^{\circ}$ to $345^{\circ}$) are applied to each, except for the orientation-sensitive \textit{transistor} category.
+For completeness, a fully rotation-agnostic evaluation is provided in Appendix~\ref{sec:rotation_agnostic}.
 The PCA variance threshold is set to $\tau=0.99$, and TVaR aggregation uses $\rho=1\%$~\cite{damm2025anomalydino}.
-Optimal image resolutions are selected for each dataset based on the ablation study (Sec.~\ref{subsec:ablations}), with main results reported at 672~px for both MVTec-AD and VisA datasets.
-Each few-shot configuration averages results over randomly sampled normal images per category, following prior protocols~\cite{lvone,zhou2023anomalyclip}.
+Importantly, we apply a single, fixed image resolution of 672~px across all categories and shots for both MVTec-AD and VisA datasets (see Sec.~\ref{subsec:ablations} for sensitivity analysis).
+Each few-shot configuration is evaluated over 5 independent runs with different random seeds, reporting the mean and standard deviation.
 All experiments are performed on a single NVIDIA H100 GPU.